Tank-ACiD/realterrain/README.md

 # realterrain v.0.0.3
 A Minetest mod that brings real world Terrain into the game (using freely available DEM tiles).
 Any image can actually be used.

-use any image, even color (only red channel is used if color):
+use any image any bit-depth (suggested to convert to greyscale first):

 ![screenshot_126233205](https://cloud.githubusercontent.com/assets/12679496/8270171/b98d0144-178e-11e5-9a21-ddea2624fdb6.png)